The moving Earth

 The Earth's surface- geologically called the Lithosphere- is made up of large plates, in constant motion, travelling a few centimeters every year.
 The hot magma or molten rock inside the core of the earth causes convection currents which move the plates in different directions.

 The continents, countries within those continents, and the ocean basins rest on the Lithosphere or the top crust of the earth and so are part of the moving tectonic plates.
 The landmasses and the ocean floors which are part of the plates are constantly moving, spreading from the center, and striking at the edges.
 In a way there is intense geological activity which is constantly changing the surface features of the Earth.
-We can't see these changes but over time - sometimes millions of years - they can be enormous.
+We can't see these changes but over time - sometimes millions of years - they can be enormous and are reflected on the world map.

 The different Tectonic plates